 Integrating accessibility isn’t just about compliance; it’s a strategic imperative with profound business implications.
 Ignoring it carries significant risks and missed opportunities.

-2. Greater Conversion Rates: Accessibility doesn’t just help users with disabilities; it improves the overall functionality of your website.
+- Greater Conversion Rates: Accessibility doesn’t just help users with disabilities; it improves the overall functionality of your website.
 A user-friendly website that works well for everyone will likely lead to higher conversion rates.
-A study by the Click-Away Pound Survey found that 71% of disabled consumers with access needs will leave a website that is hard to use, translating to lost revenue for businesses.
+The Click-Away Pound Survey found that 71% of disabled consumers will leave difficult-to-use websites, resulting in lost revenue for businesses.

-3. Avoiding Costly Lawsuits and Penalties: In many jurisdictions, website accessibility is not just recommended; it’s legally mandated.
-In the U.S., the Americans with Disabilities Act (ADA) has been increasingly interpreted by courts to apply to websites as “places of public accommodation.”
-Accessibility-related lawsuits against businesses of all sizes are rapidly rising.
-The costs associated with these lawsuits – including legal fees, settlements, mandated remediation, and severe reputational damage – far exceed the investment required to build an accessible website from the outset.
-Can your business afford that risk?
+- Avoiding Costly Lawsuits and Penalties: In numerous jurisdictions, website accessibility is not merely a suggestion; it is a legal requirement.
+In the U.S., the courts are increasingly interpreting the Americans with Disabilities Act (ADA) to include websites as “places of public accommodation.”
+As a result, there has been a swift increase in accessibility-related lawsuits targeting businesses of all sizes.
+The costs linked to these lawsuits—including legal expenses, settlements, required remediation, and significant reputational harm—far outweigh the investment necessary to create an accessible website from the beginning.
+Can your business afford to take that risk?

-5. Improve Your SEO and Overall User Experience (UX): Many best practices for accessibility overlap directly with best practices for Search Engine Optimization (SEO).
-Elements like proper heading structures (H1, H2, etc.), descriptive alt text for images, clear navigation, and fast load times are crucial for both accessibility and search engine crawlers.
-Furthermore, accessible design inherently focuses on clarity, simplicity, and ease of use, which significantly improves the overall user experience for everyone, leading to lower bounce rates and higher engagement.
+- Improve Your SEO and Overall User Experience (UX): Numerous best practices for accessibility align seamlessly with those for Search Engine Optimization (SEO).
+Key components such as well-structured headings (H1, H2, etc.), informative alt text for images, straightforward navigation, and quick load times are vital for both accessibility and search engine indexing.
+Additionally, an accessible design prioritizes clarity, simplicity, and user-friendliness, greatly enhancing the overall user experience.
+This improvement not only benefits all users but also results in reduced bounce rates and increased engagement.

-6. Future-Proofing Your Digital Investment: Building accessibility into your website from the beginning is far more cost-effective than trying to retrofit an inaccessible site later.
-As technology evolves and awareness grows, accessibility standards will only become more ingrained and potentially stricter.
-Designing with accessibility in mind ensures your website remains functional, compliant, and effective for the long haul, saving significant future costs and headaches.
+- Future-Proofing Your Digital Investment: Incorporating accessibility into your website from the outset is significantly more cost-effective than attempting to modify an inaccessible site afterward.
+As technology progresses and awareness increases, accessibility standards will likely become more established and, possibly, more stringent.
+By designing with accessibility in mind, you ensure your website is functional, compliant, and effective; proactively mitigating future costs and challenges.

 Making Accessibility Happen: Integrating It Into Your Workflow